 Success and growth cannot be achieved by sitting idle and assuming that business can now run on its own.
-It is not your DNA which will decide how far you will go.
-Neither will the success of your predecessors determine your own success.
+It is not your DNA which will decide how far you will go and neither will the success of your predecessors determine your own success.
 “Motivation” and “Mindset” are the two key elements of achieving business growth in any industry.
 Goals give direction while motivation and mindset help achieve them.
 Every day going to work, with a fixed mindset, may help you achieve your goals but it will not inspire anyone to do better.
-To achieve the Wow!
-Factor, you need to have a growth mindset which provides the right motivation to improve and persevere at all costs.
+To achieve the wow! factor, you need to have a growth mindset which provides the right motivation to improve and persevere at all costs.

 Impact Of Mindset On Workplace

 To understand how a boss with a fixed mindset and growth mindset can impact the employees and their performance, let us consider an example.

 Boss 1 is very set in beliefs.
 He has a definite way of working and does not believe in constructive criticism.
 Achieving goals is important to him even if it means playing the blame game when matters go awry.
 Employees under him constantly feel stressed and just want to finish their piece of work.
 If the goals are achieved, good, if not, its somebody else’s headache.
 Until the blame is fixed everyone is dispensable and on the chopping block.
 There is no motivation to do things differently or try something new.
 Why poke the calm waters and stir up trouble for themselves?
 Such employees will never try to achieve anything bigger.
 The fault here does not lie with the employees but with the boss who is unable to motivate them to think out of the box.
 A boss so rigid breeds unrest and dissatisfaction.
 The employees also feel threatened by the success achieved by others.